sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 The covariance has the nice property that, if *X* and *Y* are entirely unrelated, then the covariance is exactly zero.
-If the relationship between them is positive (in the sense shown in :numref:`fig-corr`) then the covariance is also positive, and if the relationship is negative then the covariance is also negative.
+If the relationship between them is positive (in the sense shown in :numref:`fig12-4`) then the covariance is also positive, and if the relationship is negative then the covariance is also negative.
 In other words, the covariance captures the basic qualitative idea of correlation.
 Unfortunately, the raw magnitude of the covariance is not